SebastianDion/SebastianDion/README.md

 </p>

 <p align="center">
-  <em>These are the tools I’m actually confident using right now: JavaScript, TypeScript, React Native, and a bit of Go for backend fundamentals.</em>
+  <em>These are the tools I’m actually confident using right now: JavaScript, TypeScript, React Native, PostgreSQL for database management, Docker  and a bit of Go for backend fundamentals.</em>
 </p>

 ---